SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 [^Top of page](#)

 Now that you've...
-- created a wrapper interface and implement a wrapper class for the BAPI_PR_CREATE, and
+- created a wrapper interface, a factory class and an implementing wrapper class for the BAPI_PR_CREATE, and
-- released the wrapper for consumption in tier 1,
+- have tested the C1-released wrapper for consumption in tier 1,

 you can continue with the next exercise - **[Exercise 2 - Create a Shopping Cart Business Object](../ex2/README.md)**.